THE BEST ALTERNATIVE TO STATIC PDFS FOR ABM CONTENT IN 2026

 Interactive documents built for online reading are a different category of asset.
 They're not adapted from PDFs.
 They're purpose-built for how people engage with content on screen, and that changes what's measurable, what's personalizable, and how much production work scales with the volume of accounts you're running.

 The personalization capability is where the difference is most significant.
-An interactive document built on a personalization engine lets you define once which elements adapt per account and then generate hundreds of versions from that single base asset.
+An interactive document built on a personalization engine lets you define once which elements adapt per account and then generate thousands of versions from that single base asset.
 Each version has its own unique URL, its own engagement tracking, and its own history.
 The production work happens once.
 The personalization scales from there.

 Click to read 1750 Magazine 2025 Edition | Finlays | Magazine